-- > Pro forma for a full year of acquisitions, Energy Transfer's leverage ratios are now in the lower half of its 4.0-4.5x target range3 - > Targeting annual distribution growth rate of 3% to 5%
+- > Sr. Unsecured debt rating recently upgraded by S&P and Fitch to BBB with stable outlook, and Moodys to Baa2 - > Pro forma for a full year of acquisitions, Energy Transfer's leverage ratios are now in the lower half of its 4.0-4.5x target range - > Targeting annual distribution growth rate of 3% to 5%

 Total Value Return Since Jan.
-1, 2023^{2,4}
+1, 2023